DoctorWkt/MMU09/Docs/design.md

 space is RAM except the top 256 bytes at `$FF00 - $FFFF` which is ROM.

 When in kernel mode, addresses `$FE00 - $FEFF` become an area for performing I/O and manipulating the page table entries.
-And nearly 32K of ROM gets mapped in from addresses `$8000 - $FDFF`.
+And 24K of ROM gets mapped in from addresses `$2000 - $7FFF`.

-This memory layout provides each process with nearly 64K of RAM memory and prevents processes from doing I/O or changing the page table entries directly.
-It also allows the kernel to reside in nearly 32K of ROM.
+This memory layout provides each process with 63.5K of RAM memory and prevents processes from doing I/O or changing the page table entries directly.
+It also allows the kernel to reside in 24K of ROM.
 Only the kernel in ROM can access the I/O devices because they only get memory-mapped when in kernel mode.

 ![address map table](addressmap.png)

 A user process can transition to kernel mode by executing one of the `SWI` instructions.
 This causes the CPU to jump to the handler for the relevant instruction which is in the top 256 bytes of memory.
-This enables the 256 byte I/O area at `$FE00 - $FEFF` and the 32K of ROM at `$8000 - $FDFF`.
+This enables the 256 byte I/O area at `$FE00 - $FEFF` and the 24K of ROM at `$2000 - $7FFF`.

 To get from kernel mode back to user mode, the operating system jumps up to the top 256 bytes of ROM.
-From here, it can hide the I/O area and 32K ROM by tickling I/O memory location `$FE60`.
+From here, it can hide the I/O area and 24K ROM by tickling I/O memory location `$FE60`.
 Then the operating system can return from interrupt and go back to the code running in user mode.

-## Hiding the 32K ROM
+## Hiding the 24K ROM

-It's useful to be able to hide the 32K of ROM when we are kernel mode.
+It's useful to be able to hide the 24K of ROM when we are kernel mode.
 For example, perhaps the user program wants to write data out to the storage device, but the program has this data in a buffer starting at `$C000`.
-With the 32K ROM mapped in, this data is hidden.
+With the 24K ROM mapped in, this data is hidden.

-In the I/O area, tickling address `$FE50` maps out the 32K of ROM and tickling address `$FE51` maps the 32K of ROM back in.
-To use this effectively, there will be a modified `memcpy()` routine in the top 256 bytes of RAM (always visible) that maps the 32K ROM out, does the data copy with the user data, and maps the 32K ROM back in.
+In the I/O area, tickling address `$FE50` maps out the 24K of ROM and tickling address `$FE51` maps the 24K of ROM back in.
+To use this effectively, there is a modified `memcpy()` routine in the top 256 bytes of RAM (always visible) that maps the 24K ROM out, does the data copy with the user data, and maps the 24K ROM back in.

 ## Stacking User/Kernel Modes

 One problem is that, when an interrupt routine is exiting, it doesn't know if to go back to user mode or to stay in kernel mode.
 An example is the UART interrupt handler which is started when a character arrives from the keyboard.
 Before the interrupt handler started, we might be in user mode running the user process.
 Or, we might be in kernel mode handling a system call like `read()`.

 To solve this problem, the CPLD keeps track of the last four user/kernel mode states.
 Just before an interrupt handler returns (with the `RTI` instruction), it can tickle the I/O address `$FE80`.
 This tells the CPLD to go back to the previous mode, be it kernel mode or user mode.
 Thus, we can stack a user mode, a system call and two nested interrupts and return back from each one safely.

 ## The MMU